 Heather Rader has a tip for ensuring you stay on schedule and "in the moment" during your meetings in this brief video tip.

-Heather Rader explains why starting professional development on time is crucial in this quick video tip.
+Heather Rader explains why starting meetings on time is crucial for the learning climate in this quick video tip.

 Heather Rader has a quick video tip for organizing low-stress birthday celebrations for colleagues.